wp-plugins/goodbye-captcha/readme.txt

 * Does not affect page loading times

+= Technical support =
+If you notice any problems by using this plugin, please notify us and we will investigate and fix the issues.
+Ideally your request should contain: URL of the website (if your site is public), Php version, WordPress version and all the steps in order to replicate the issue (if you are able to reproduce it somehow)

 >>**Please [Contact Us](http://www.goodbyecaptcha.com/contact/) if you'd like to test one of the following features:**

 >*   **Contact Form 7** integration - Contact Form 7 captcha replacement